Working Saturation Without Touching The ‘Sat’ Control

 A new year brings a new start and as I was making my new year’s resolutions I thought to myself what can I do in the world of color grading?

 My answer was to rediscover the basics!

 I am guilty of a few things in the grading suite.
-I find contrast curves that I love and client loves and keep using them instead of exploring the image fully.
+I find contrast curves that I love and the client loves and keeps using them instead of exploring the image fully.

 So my challenge to myself and to all members is to try and challenge your self in January by rethinking about things you take for granted or don’t spend much time thinking about.

 First up in this challenge series is to think about saturation!